 - Your breasts are fully developed and you are in good physical condition to undergo major surgery

 - You are unhappy with the shape or volume of your breasts due to aging, extreme weight loss or pregnancy

 - Clothing that fits well around the hips and waist are often too large at the bust

 - You feel self-conscious wearing revealing clothing, swimwear or form-fitting tops

 - You are bothered by the feeling that your breasts are too small

-Dr. Cerio and Dr. Loghmanee will conduct an examination and discuss with you your desired breast size and expected outcome and determine whether your desires can realistically be achieved.
-You must come prepared to discuss your full medical history, including any medical conditions, previous surgeries or treatments, family history of breast cancer, drug allergies, current medications, and use of alcohol, tobacco or illegal substances.
+During your one-on-one consultation with a surgeon at one of our ECAPS offices in New Jersey, you will go over these considerations in order to ensure that your surgery is a success.
+Open, honest discussion of your desired breast size and expected outcome will determine whether your desires can be realistically achieved.
+You should be prepared to discuss your full medical history during your consultation, including any medical conditions, previous surgeries or treatments, drug allergies, current medications, and use of alcohol, tobacco, or illegal substances.

-Pregnancy: It is also important to inform your surgeon if you are considering having children in the future.
+Pregnancy: It is important to inform your New Jersey plastic surgeon if you are considering having children in the future.
 Pregnancy can cause unpredictable breast changes and could affect your breast augmentation.
-Breast implants do not affect pregnancy or breastfeeding.
+Breast implants are not known to affect pregnancy or breastfeeding.

 Surgery and Recovery

-You should be able to walk and be up and about immediately following surgery.
-Your breasts will be stiff and tender to the touch for the first few days, and you must not lift, pull or push anything and not engage in any strenuous activity for at least two weeks.
-Dressings will be removed within several days and you may be required to wear a supportive garment.
-Stitches are usually absorbable and disappear by the first few weeks.
-Swelling and discoloration may occur but resolve within about a month.Dr.
-Loghmanee and Dr. Cerio will recommend follow up visits to evaluate your healing process.
-It is important to follow doctor’s orders for the best outcome.
+You should be able to walk immediately following surgery.
+Your breasts will be stiff and tender to the touch for the first few days, and you must make sure not to lift, pull or push anything and not to engage in any strenuous activity for at least two weeks.
+Dressings will be removed within several days.
+Stitches are usually absorbable and disappear after the first few weeks.